eddavies8/blog-site/src/blog/2023-01-10-copenhagen-🇩🇰.md

 ![](/assets/images/2022-11-17-copenhagen-3.jpg)

-It was Sarah's birthday while we were away, she turned 30.
-We reflected and talked a lot.
+I﻿t was Sarah's 30th while we were away. 🎊